 Do professional traders use Fibonacci retracement?

-- Yes, many professional traders use Fib retracement, but they combine it with other technical indicators for higher accuracy.
+Yes, many professional traders use Fib retracements, but they combine them with other technical indicators for greater accuracy.